Deo-Favente/TiktokGenerator/README.md

-# 📹 TikTok Generator : Generate multiples videos with Python
+# 📹 TikTok Generator : Generate vertical videos with Python
 ## 📚 Description
 A simple script that i made to generate automaticly Tiktok "compiliation of images" videos.
 Add titles, downloaded images and sounds, and make thousands of videos in minutes !